-Festa di Sant’Agata 2020, one of the most important religious festivals in Sicily, will take place between February 3 and 5, in Catania.
-The feast is dedicated to the patron saint of the city, Saint Agatha, who was martyred around the year 251 AD, during the persecution of the Roman Emperor Decius.
+Festa di Sant’Agata 2022 will take place between 3 and 5 February, 2022, in Catania.
+The feast is dedicated to the patron saint of the city, Saint Agatha, who was martyred in the year 251 AD, during the persecution of the Roman Emperor Decius.

 Saint Agatha is celebrated in Catania twice a year – the feast held in February commemorates the martyrdom of the Saint, while the Summer Feast of Saint Agatha, held on 17 August, celebrates the return of her remains to Catania, after 86 years in which the relics were kept in Constantinople.

 In February, around one million people come from all over Sicily to attend the feast, which is comparable with the Holy Week in Seville, Spain, or the Feast of Corpus Domini in Cuzco, Peru.
 For three days, the city forgets about everyday things to focus on the celebration, a mixture of devotion and folklore.